 - To receive an associate degree from Dallas Christian College, at least 25% of the degree credits (usually 15) must be earned at DCC.
 Typically, students must complete at least 15 of the last 26 credits at DCC. - To receive a baccalaureate degree from Dallas Christian College, at least 25% of the degree credits (usually 30) must be earned at DCC-including at least 30 credits in the professional major.
 Typically, students must complete at least 30 of the last 42 credits at DCC.
-Students may transfer a maximum of 60 credits from two-year colleges. - To receive a master's degree from Dallas Christian College, at least 66% of the degree credits (usually 24) must be earned at DCC. - To receive a certificate or credential, students must complete at least 25% of the required credits at DCC.
+Students may transfer a maximum of 60 credits from two-year colleges. - To receive a master's degree from Dallas Christian College, at least 66% of the degree credits (usually 24) must be earned at DCC.

+• To receive a certificate or credential, students must complete at least 25% of the required credits at DCC.

+Course-Based Programs.
 All types of DCC courses-traditional on-campus, DCC Online, FLEXCampus®, and Dual Credit Enrollment (DCE)-count toward meeting residency requirements.

-Transfer limits apply to all forms of Credit by Prior Learning (CPL), including AP, IB, CLEP, DSST, military training, and credit by demonstrated competency (CDC).
+Transfer limits apply to all forms of Credit by Prior Learning (CPL), including AP, IB, CLEP, DSST, and military training.
+The College treats credits by demonstrated competency (CDC) as DCC credits since DCC did the evaluation and awarded the credits.
+Thus, CDC credits count toward residency requirements.